Peer Support Scheme (PSS)

 - Office of Student Affairs, Hong Kong Baptist University

-- Youth Care Net (consists of Youth Action Network, The Boys' & Girls Clubs Association of Hong Kong; Kowloon City District Youth Outreaching Social Service Centre, Yang Memorial Methodist Social Service; and Jockey Club Hung Hom Youth S.P.O.T, The Hong Kong Federation of Youth Groups)
+- Youth Care Net (consists of Youth Action Network, The Boys' & Girls Clubs Association of Hong Kong; Kowloon City District Youth Outreaching Social Service Centre, Yang Memorial Methodist Social Service; and Hong Kong Sheng Kung Hui Kowloon City Children and Youth Integrated Service Centre - Jockey Club Youth Express)

-Starting from early September, participants receive training from social workers of Youth Care Net.
-They meet their service targets afterwards, and join a wide range of activities together throughout the 5-month period to become friends and mentors of the youth at risk.
+Starting from July or August, participants receive training from social workers of Youth Care Net.
+They meet their service targets afterwards, and join a wide range of activities together throughout the 7-month period to become friends and mentors of the youth at risk.
 The mentors provide peer-supporting service to and maintain good communication with the mentees, instill in them the proper concepts, encourage them to build up a positive view of life, and grow together and make personal breakthroughs with the mentees.
 The programme then rounds up in February of the next year.